skiboyjcmu/FranceItaly/content/dogs/_index.md

 - Sleeping - sheets are clean on both beds.
 Nova usually gets up first for a goodnight snuggle and then gets off.
 King is a lump and may try to sleep all over you
 - They both kinda like having water bowl full on bathroom floor overnight (otherwise you may wake up to them dragging it across the floor to fill it)
 - Food - same for both of them.
 1 not-all-the-way-full scoop each 2x a day.
+  - add 1 capsule of probiotic to each dogs food in the morning.  best to seperate the capsule and sprinkle the power on food
+  - King has a purple/green wobble we give him dinner in a few times a week.
+Unscrew the yellow cap and put food into there (it takes awhile b/c the hole is small)
 - Bathroom - if either of them are scratching at any door, they probably have to go out (within reason...just make sure they aren’t playing you!! )

 ### House -